monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 (system cmd . args)
 (system? cmd)

-This might (?) be enought for a seasoned schemer, but for the intented target of scheme n00bs, this is not good enough.
+This might (?) be enough for a seasoned schemer, but for the intended target of scheme n00bs, this is not good enough.

 As an example, I still have to figure out what the difference between `execute` and `system` is.
 Not to mention, figure out how to run the command